 Zubin Kanga is a pianist, composer, and technologist.
 For over a decade, he has been at the forefront of curating and creating interdisciplinary musical programmes that seek to explore and redefine what it means to be a performer through interactions with new technologies.

-In 2020, following his appointment as Lecturer in Musical Performance and Digital Arts at Royal Holloway University, Kanga was awarded a £1.4 million UK Research and Innovation Future Leaders Fellowship to fund his latest multi-year project Cyborg Soloists, which is unlocking new possibilities in composition and performance through interactions with AI and machine learning, interactive visuals and VR, motion and biosensors, and new hybrid instruments.
-His Cyborg Soloists work was recently featured in The New York Times, The Wire and Limelight Magazine.
+His multi-year project Cyborg Soloists is unlocking new possibilities in composition and performance through interactions with AI and machine learning, interactive visuals and VR, motion and biosensors, and new hybrid instruments and has been featured in publications including The New York Times, The Wire and New Scientist.

-In April 2023, Zubin released Machine Dreams on nonclassical, which focused new works written for electronic instruments.
-His second album release of the year followed in September, with Cyborg Pianist on NMC, placing the acoustic piano at the heart of the recording, challenging composers to incorporate cutting-edge technology to work with and against the piano.
+His 2023 album Machine Dreams focused on new works written for electronic instruments.
+That was followed up by Cyborg Pianist which placed the acoustic piano at the heart of the recording, challenging composers to incorporate cutting-edge technology to work with and against the piano.

 This biography is for information only and should not be reproduced.